LambdaVex/node.js-mini-projects/README.md

 ```
 npm install chalk@2.4.1
 >> This will install this particular version.
 Information will be added to your package.json, so whenever you use 'npm install' it is fetched again.

+npm i nodemon -g
+>> This will install the package globally on your operating system, note that your 'package.json' won't be changed
 ```